developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/BackButton/index.md

+---
-# BackButton Module
+title: BackButton
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+---
+## Overview
-**The BackButton Module is used to set the parameters of the Back Button.
-When clicked, the Back button will navigate to the previously loaded page, if any.**
+The BackButton Module is used to set the parameters of the Back Button.
+When clicked, the Back button will navigate to the previously loaded page, if any.

 ## Syntax